 The word “later” is subjective here.
 How much later is fair enough to be later?
 Okay, first, let me answer the question.
 Can I store it?
 NO. Can I cook & eat later?
 A big NO-NO.

-There’s a rule of thumb – Do not store food for a long time unless you are an expert in it.
+There’s a rule of thumb – Do not store food for a long time unless you are an expert.

 Secondly, do not consume food stored for a long time provided.
 Therefore, forget about storing your tempered vegetable dhokla.
-Why eating stale food in the first place?
+Why eat stale food in the first place?
 Just cook it & eat garama-garam.😍